NexusWarp/cricket-score-counter/README.md

-just a normal score counter.
+just a normal score counter..